 Perennials, Vegetables, Vines

-There are two classes of sweet potatoes.
-One has soft, sugary, yellow-orange flesh (examples are ‘Centennial’, ‘Jewel’, ‘Kona-B’, ‘Vineless Puerto Rico’); the other has firm, dry, whitish flesh (examples are ‘Onokeo’, ‘Waimanalo Red’, ‘Yellow Jersey’).
-The sweet yellow-orange type is incorrectly sold under the name “yam” in grocery stores.
-Most varieties of both classes are ready to harvest 110 to 120 days after planting.
-Plant in late spring, when soil temperature has warmed to 70°F/ 21°C. (You can plant year-round in frost-free climates, but spring-planted crops mature faster.)
-Work in a low-nitrogen fertilizer before planting; too much nitrogen produces leafy growth at expense of roots.
-Set slips so only stem tips and leaves are exposed; space 1 ft. apart, in rows 3 ft. apart.
+Plant in late spring, when soil temperature has warmed to 70°F (21°C).
+(You can plant year-round in Hawaii, but spring-planted crops mature faster.)
+Before planting, work in a low-nitrogen fertilizer; too much nitrogen produces leafy growth at the expense of roots.
+Set slips so that only stem tips and leaves are exposed; space 1 ft. apart, in rows 3 ft. apart.
 To ensure good drainage, mark off rows and ditch between them to form planting ridges.
 Row covers provide added heat and keep out many pests.

-Harvest before first frost; if tops are killed by sudden frost, harvest immediately.
+Harvest before the first frost (110 to 120 days after planting for most varieties); if sudden frost kills the tops, harvest immediately.
 Dig carefully to avoid cutting or bruising roots.
-Flavor improves in storage (starch is converted to sugar).
-Let roots dry in the sun until soil can be brushed off; then cure by storing 10 to 14 days in warm (about 85°F/ 29°C),humid place.
-Store in a cool,dry environment (not below 55°F/13°C).
+Flavor improves in storage (the starch is converted to sugar).
+Let roots dry in the sun until soil can be brushed off; then cure by storing 10 to 14 days in a warm (about 85°F/29°C), humid place.
+Store in a cool, dry environment (not below 55°F/13°C).